Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 * A blogs page where the user (if regitered) can like, or leave a comment on each blog.
 * A drop down menu of 3 addditional pages of classes, with a small description.
 * A Register for an account page where the user will submit their personal details to open an account.
-* Once resitered, teh user can then have the option to log in in future, or log out.
+* Once registered, the user can then have the option to log in in future, or log out.

 ## Technologies